 You remember it from your childhood.

 It was an enchanted feeling that you couldn’t quite describe, but it had something to do with the music and the fragrances and the excitement you absorbed from the adults around you, who were bustling around decorating the house and shopping for gifts and planning parties.
-It was making a list for Santa and wondering exactly how Santa did it all and if he could really see you when you were sleeping.
-It was the glorious anticipation of the one day that really holds too much weight all by itself.
+The mystery of making a list for Santa and wondering exactly how Santa did it all and if he could really see you when you were sleeping.
+The glorious anticipation of the one day that really holds too much weight all by itself.

 Even then, you may have somehow known that the anticipation was 99% of the fun.
 At my home, my sister and I would decorate the calendar page with stickers in the box marked December 25th, but we would write in “the best day of the year” on December 24th.
 The last day of imagining and wondering and hoping, and the most delicious excitement compared to any other day.